TwistPHP/TwistPHP/docs/examples/routes/9-restful.md

 ```

 ## BaseRESTUser (Base Controller with API Key and User Login)
-BaseRESTUser extends the BaseREST controller which means all the above functionality applies with the addition of a user login being required to access the REST controller.
+BaseRESTUser extends the BaseRESTKey controller which means all the above functionality applies with the addition of a user login being required to access the REST controller.
 Once successfully logged in a token will be returned that will allow all subsequent requests to be make without sending the login credentials.

-Using the same code example as above to create and add your controller to twist apart from you will need to use and extend from `BaseRESTUser` rather than `BaseREST`
+Using the same code example as above to create and add your controller `RestrictedAPI.controller.php` apart from you will need to use and extend from `BaseRESTUser` rather than `BaseRESTKey`

 ```php
 use Twist\Core\Controllers\BaseRESTUser;